cisagov/LME/docs/markdown/chapter4.md

 Figure 2 - The LME NEW - User Security - Overview
 </p>

-In the top right hand corner, click the calendar icon to the left of "Last 15 minutes" and select "Today" to change the date range to only include today's data, and the dashboard accurately represent the machines that have been sending logs.
+In the top right hand corner, click the calendar icon to the left of "Last 15 minutes" and select "Today" to change the date range to only include today's data.
+The dashboard accurately represents the machines that have been sending logs.
 Changing to "Last 7 days" is useful to visualize logs over time.

 ## 4.2 Enable Alerts